lauanS/sp-sheet/README.md

 This web application, built with Vue.js, is designed for personal use and is tailored specifically for managing character sheets for a single RPG campaign.
 At the moment, there are no plans to update it to support multiple campaigns or characters outside of its intended use.

+## Getting Started

+The easiest way to start using SP Sheets is through the website [sp-sheet](https://lauans.github.io/sp-sheet/)

 ## Installation ⚗️

 To run the application locally, follow these steps: